 Hello, Bits Lovers!, and welcome back.
 This article will learn about another service that will help us decouple our application on AWS.
 We deliver push-based messaging utilizing the AWS Simple Notification Service or, as it’s more typically known, SNS.

 Now, you may be thinking: What is push-based messaging?
 And, how does this approximate to that previous article that we learned about, poll-based?
-Later, we will look at what is SNS and why would we like to use it?
-After we will list all crucial settings that we must be aware of to configure it properly?
-Also, we will have one step-by-step how to create an SNS Topic and how to test it.
+Later, we will examine SNS and why we would like to use it.
+Afterward, we will list all the crucial settings we must know to configure it properly.
+Also, we will have one step-by-step on how to create an SNS Topic and how to test it.
 And finally, we will have some exam tips.

 So, let’s go forward and have some fun!

 Now, the main question is: what is push-based messaging?

 If you remember from our previous article, poll-based messaging is where the mailman pleasingly brings our letter and delivers it to our mailbox, and we get to reach the mailbox anytime we’re willing to get our mail.
 Push-based messaging is identical but also significantly different.
 Rather than the mailman pleasingly delivering that message to our mailbox, the mailman brings the message, goes to our home, kicks open our door, sprints into our room, and gives us the letter.
 We have to be prepared for that mailman to show up with that message, so rather than choosing when we like to go and get that message.
 Well, where does this match the AWS architecture?
 I think that you know the answer.
 The SNS does a lot for us.